DalSoft/DalSoft.Configuration/README.md

 ## How to use

-Create a config class that inherits from DalSoft.Configuration.JsonConfig:
+Create a class derived JsonConfig  that inherits from DalSoft.Configuration.JsonConfig:

 ```cs
 public class MyAppConfig : JsonConfig<MyAppConfig>